yeojz/vtypes/packages/vtypes-only/README.md

 };

 validate(value, constraints);
-// {attr: ['Value must be the only key with value present.
+// {attr: ['Attr must be the only key with value present.
 Other attributes (v2, v3) should not be present']}

 ```